paulpod/neuromanticsdotnet/source/_posts/That-Syncing-Feeling.md

 ---
 Writing this up while I remember what I did.
 Bit of a yak shave.

+## Rekordbox vs Ableton Live Link, and the rest

 *This is my setup:* bunch of modern synths, mostly semi-modular, USB midi for the most part.
 Things like a Make Noise 0-Coast and a Behringer Neutron alongside more slick gear like a Novation Peak.
 I was definitely part of the Covid surge in interest there.

 *Plus*, an ebay flavoured DJ rig with very old parts - because they were cheaper - 2x CDJ-900s (2009) and a big old DJM-2000 (2010) and a Mac Mini and screen.
 These can play CDs, USB or off Rekordbox.
 It's a lot of fun.